 Here you will find my children’s book reviews!
 Stay Tuned for my newest reviews and journey to find the best Muslim Children’s Books and Multicultural stories!
 My own story Lailah’s Lunchbox comes out later this year!

 Ramadan and Eid Stories:

 Under the Ramadan Moon written by Sylvia Whitman, illustrated by Sue Williams: lyrical story appealing to preschoolers and beyond.
-One of my favorites so far!
+One of my favorites for preschoolers

 The White Nights of Ramadan written by Maha Addasi, illustrated by Ned Gannon, beautiful heartwarming, amazingly illustrated story.
 Another favorite!

 Party in Ramadan written by Asma Mobin Uddin, illustrated by Laura Jacobsen, v.relatable story for children fasting around people not fasting.
 And award-winning of quite a few awards as well!

 Rashad’s Ramadan and Eid al-Fitr written by Lisa Bullard, illustrated by Holli Conger: informative, vibrant chapter-picture-book.

 Bestest.Ramadan.Ever written by Medeia Sharif written for teens